Obama saw window of opportunity to free hostages

 After days of planning, a U.S. assault team -- including some forces drawn from the same elite Navy SEAL unit that killed Osama bin Laden last year -- freed the American and Danish hostages and killed the kidnappers.
 But they were still moving to safety when Obama spoke to a joint session of Congress, U.S. officials said.

 "Leon.
 Good job tonight.
-Good job tonight," said Obama, his informal comments to Defense Secretary Leon Panetta caught on microphone.
+Good job tonight," said Obama, his informal comments to Defence Secretary Leon Panetta caught on microphone.

 Just hours earlier, Obama and Panetta had received classified updates on the mission at the White House.